merative/acd-containers/src/pages/clouddocs/customizing.md

 "<route_host>/v1/deploy?update=false&version=2018-01-17"
 ```

-Some large cartridge deployments can exceed the request timeout thresholds defined in the DataPower gateways (usually after 2 mins).
-In that event, you may receive the following error response.
-See [Cartridge Deployment Timeout](/clouddocs/customizing/) for additional considerations during the deployment of large cartridges.
+Some large cartridge deployments can exceed the request timeout thresholds defined in the data center gateways (usually after 2 mins).
+See [Cartridge Deployment Timeout](/clouddocs/known_limitations/#cartridge-deployment-timeouts) for additional considerations during the deployment of large cartridges.